 If the stock market and your declining 401k balance are making you feel like you’ll never be able to fully retire or become financially stable…you’re not alone.
 As the market is still on a rollercoaster and much is out of your control, there are some important things you should be doing.
-The below financial and retirement resolutions are steps you should be aiming for in 2011:
+The below financial and retirement resolutions are steps you should be aiming for:

 1. If you haven’t started already, open an IRA and/or fund a 401k.
 These are generally the years when it’s toughest to scrape together the cash for investing, but starting young and having decades for tax deferred growth could provide a nice six or seven figure portfolio in retirement.
 At a minimum, save enough to get your full company match.